10 Healthy Drinks You’re Not Drinking—Yet!

 We recommend starting your day with lemon water.
 Lemon water is a surprisingly powerful immune booster.
 Just 2 tablespoons of lemon juice stirred into a glass of water adds 14mg vitamin C. Another bonus?
 You’ll probably drink more lemon water than plain water because it tastes better—one more way to help stay hydrated.

+What is kombucha, anyway?
 This elixir is one of the hottest healthy drinks on the market.
 Wellness junkies rave about kombucha’s health benefits.
 Like other healthy fermented foods, fizzy kombucha is packed with probiotics that promote healthy bacteria in the gut.
 These bacteria aid in digestion and help your body absorb vitamins and minerals.
 Find out our favorite kombucha brand from our most recent taste test.

 The flavor of this tropical water is a bit controversial.
 Some people love it, and some hate it.
 But there’s no debating the fact that this healthy drink can hydrate the body and provide a surprising amount of potassium.
 Potassium plays an important role in maintaining a healthy heartbeat and regulating blood pressure.
 If you like carbonation, try this sparkling coconut water.
 (It’s one of our favorite healthy carbonated drinks.)